Are you protected from meningitis and septicaemia?

 Do you know the symptoms?
 Are you protected?
-Here's what you need to know to make sure you and your friends stay safe and healthy.
+Here's what you need to know to make sure you, your friends and flatmates stay safe and healthy.

 What is meningitis and septicaemia?